NajmosSalahin/Obsidian_Uni/0-Noted/Economics.md

 What is Microeconomics?

-The term microeconomics is derived from the Greek word *‘mikros’* meaning ‘small.’
-The microeconomics deals with the analysis of small individual units of individual firms and small aggregate or groups of individual units such as various industries and markets.
+<mark style="background: #ADCCFFA6;">The term microeconomics is derived from the Greek word *‘mikros’* meaning ‘small.’
+The microeconomics deals with the analysis of small individual units of individual firms and small aggregate or groups of individual units such as various industries and markets.</mark>

 According to Prof. K. E. Boulding.
 “Microeconomics deals with the study of individual enterprises, particular homes, individual price, stipend, income, individual diligence, and particular goods.”